khncao/UnityFramework/com.minus4kelvin.damagesystem/README.md

 # Damage System (WIP)

-Damageable health management and affectors(weapons)
+Damageable health management and affectors(weapons).
+Intended for simple use cases and as reference architecture for more complex implementations.

-### TODO:
-- Optional networked interfacing